Tour of Flanders Sportive 2018 Review

 The legendary Koppenberg was the hardest climb, but we didn’t do it.
 When we got there, there was a queuing system and we took the alternative to use the roads around the side rather than walk up it.
 The climb is famous for being particularly narrow and particularly steep – cobbles on 25% for longer than on the Kemmelberg.
 The sheer weight of people made this a bottleneck.
 We made the right decision to go round – no-one I know who attempted it made it up without walking.

 The Paterberg takes place in the race as the last climb and has often been where the race has been decided before the quick, flat blast back into Oudenaarde.
 We both ended up walking this one.
 I found myself stuck behind someone with a loud skipping chain that ultimately came off.
-When I paused for this I couldn’t keep spinning so had to hop off and get over to the side and out the walk as quickly as possible.
+When I paused for this I couldn’t keep spinning so had to hop off and get over to the side and out the way as quickly as possible.
 Hannah stopped because people were stopping in front of her and left no room to carry on.
 With less people around, I did manage to scale it last year.

 Oude Kwaremont – I was slower than last year, but we both got up without stopping.
 Hannah said it was the part she was most proud of, getting herself up it after 70 miles without stopping (I was also proud).
 Once the climb is over, there’s another mile or so of flat cobbles before a short kick up again.
 I also managed to overtake Neil from Gorilla Cafe rides coming up to the village for some kudos points.
 This climb was packed with spectators – there were even motorbike cameras and helicopters following us here.
 As we entered the village (and the pubs) lots of spectators were cheering everyone on.